bechtleav360/Maverick.EntityGraph/docs/architecture/graph/edge-attributes.md

 ## RDF-Star

 .. is a concise syntax for reification, aka making statements about statements.
-In practice it means that we can define attributes on edges.
+In practice, it means that we can define attributes on edges.

 Example (from https://w3c.github.io/cougar.graph.model.rdf-star/cg-spec/editors_draft.html)